cleverwise/cya/README.md

 ###	BASH Autocomplete

 This project includes a BASH autocomplete script.
-This means once installed hitting tab after typing in the cya command will show available options and even completes them.
+Once installed this means hitting tab after typing in the cya command will show available options and even completes them.

 For example type in the following omitting enter then hit tab a few times: